Raytheon Delivers 1st Laser Counter-UAS System to USAF

 "Five years ago, few people worried about the drone threat," said Roy Azevedo, president of Raytheon Space and Airborne Systems.
 "Now, we hear about attacks or incursions all the time.
 Our customers saw this coming and asked us to develop a ready-now counter-UAS capability.
 We did just that by going from the drawing board to delivery in less than 24 months."

-Market forecasts by Region, Segment, Power, Platform (Space & Defence), and Applications (Space & Defence).
-Country Analysis, Market and Technology Overview, Opportunities and Impact Analysis, and Leading Company Profiles
+Market forecast by Region, End-User, and Mitigation Type.
+Country Analysis, Market and Technology Overview including Critical Raw Materials, Opportunity Analysis, and Leading Company Profiles

 Download free sample pages More information